Enable SMTP Authentication for iPhone/iPad

 - Scroll down to the Outgoing Mail Server - SMTP

-- Make sure your Primary Server is set to either your hosting server's name (XXX.his.com) or mail.
+- Make sure your Primary Server is set to either your hosting server's name (XXX.his.com) and SSL/TLS is On

 - Tap on the SMTP server name to display its settings